What is a CRM, and How CRM Can Increase Sales?

 CRM stands for “customer relationship management,” and the term “CRM” is often used to describe the software used for customer relationship management.

-Basically, a CRM is a software that allows you to track all of your lead and customer data in one place.
+Basically, a CRM is software that allows you to track all of your lead and customer data in one place.

 Not only does a CRM support alignment between your marketing, sales, and service teams, it also creates a seamless experience for your future customers.